Silicon-on-sapphire metasurfaces generate arrays of dark and bright traps for neutral atoms: DISCUSSION

 We found that it is significantly more energy-efficient to form bright traps than dark traps.
 For a given amount of laser power and designing a bright-trap array and a dark-trap array with similar intensity trap depths, the bright-trap array would have approximately nine-times more traps than the dark-trap array.
 This increased power consumption for dark traps is because the optical field must form a bottle-like distribution that surrounds the trap center, rather than being focused to the trap center as in bright traps.
 This bottle-like distribution takes a larger volume and thus leads to a lower intensity contrast.
 While bright traps are more power-efficient, dark traps may still be preferred for applications requiring long coherence time and minimal scattering rate \cite{Saffman2010, Katori2011}.
 We also investigated the sensitivity of the metasurfaces to input beam misalignment for dark-trap arrays.
 Our simulations show that the metasurfaces are robust to moderate misalignment in the incident angle (Fig.~\ref{fig:si2}) and the beam center (Fig.~\ref{fig:si3}).

 In summary, we experimentally demonstrated a CMOS-compatible silicon-based metasurface platform for atom-trapping applications using near-infrared lasers.
 We realized metasurfaces that generate arrays of bright traps, dark traps, and interleaved dark and bright arrays, using a single input laser.
 Compared to approaches based on active beam-shaping devices (e.g., AODs), our metasurfaces are passive, eliminating noise due to active components, and potentially improving trap stability.
 The metasurfaces and the resulting trap arrays can be scaled to nearly arbitrary sizes (e.g., see Fig.~\ref{fig:si7} and \ref{fig:si8}), limited primarily by fabrication time if using serial techniques such as electron-beam lithography, and the availability of high-power lasers.
 The metasurfaces are also highly compact, and thus can be integrated inside the vacuum cell, supporting miniaturized quantum setups.
 This paper positions crystalline-silicon-based metasurfaces as a scalable tool for atom-based quantum technologies.
+Looking ahead, we envision metasurfaces as an element of a hybrid architecture for neutral-atom platforms.
+In such an architecture, a passive metasurface provides a background trapping array with complex trapping profiles and/or large number of trapping sites, while active optical components (e.g., AODs) offer dynamic functionalities such as atom rearrangement.